Guide to Skiing Japan

 Oh, the tongue, you noble muscle you.
 Functional in every breath, taste and experience, the tongue is unavoidable.
 And yet little celebrated and rarely seen is the tongue on our modern fare.
 Versatile and equally toothsome eaten raw as a tartare, smoked, pickled or slow cooked as I do here.

-Holiday Recipe: Carp Croquettes
+Chef Eduardo Garcia’s Holiday Table: Carp Croquettes

 Across the globe, fried fish has always held a crunchy yet fluffy soft spot in my heart.
 Here in Montana, we have abundant fish resources that are both delicious to our palate and in some cases necessary to be harvested.
 This recipe works well with any flaky fish be it trout, halibut, snapper or in this case, invasive Carp.

-Holiday Recipe: Wild Carpaccio
+Chef Eduardo Garcia’s Holiday Table: Wild Carpaccio

 This recipe—carpaccio—goes back to me being 18 in a big-city restaurant.
 That was the first time I saw someone eating raw red meat.
 It’s encouraging us to understand the animal in its most raw place—past death, sitting there in an opportunity zone—and carpaccio celebrates those little pieces that you’re told to trim off.